Endicott: Administrative Law 3e

-Private law: Law designed to promote the interests of private persons.
+Private law: Law designed to protect and to promote the interests of particular persons.
 It includes the law that gives rights to public authorities and private persons in contract and the law of property, and the rules of tort law that impose duties to respect interests of private persons and of public authorities, and the rules and processes for giving judicial remedies for breach of private law rights and duties.
 There may, of course, be reasons of public policy for making such laws.

 Privatization: The sale of a public enterprise to private owners, accompanied by (1) a government decision not to carry on a public enterprise in the industry in question, and (2) (typically) new forms of licensing and regulation of the resulting enterprise.
 Beware that people sometimes use the word 'privatization' more loosely, for any move by the government to involve private actors in public administration.

 Privy Council: A council that advises the Crown; Cabinet ministers and some other ministers are appointed to the Privy Council for life.
-There are hundreds of Privy Councillors, but advice of the Privy Council is given by those members currently holding ministerial office.
-Judicial decisions are made on behalf of the Privy Council by a committee of Law Lords and senior Commonwealth judges; that committee serves as the court of final appeal for overseas territories and for those Commonwealth countries that have not abolished appeals.
-See www.privy-council.org.uk
+There are hundreds of Privy Councillors, but advice of the Privy Council is given by the members who currently hold ministerial office.
+Judicial decisions are made on behalf of the Privy Council by a committee of Supreme Court Justices and senior Commonwealth judges; that committee serves as the court of final appeal for overseas territories and for those Commonwealth countries that have not abolished appeals to the Privy Council.
+See http://jcpc.uk/

 Procedural fairness: A decision is procedurally unfair if the decision is biased, or if the process by which it is made wrongly disregards the interest that an affected person has in participating in the decision.
-Since Ridge v Baldwin AC 40 (see Chapter 4), it has been clear that an administrative decision is unlawful if it is made by an unfair process.
 Fairness is the primary requirement of due process.

 Procedure: A step that a decision maker takes to get information for making a decision, or to hear argument as to what decision it ought to make, or to communicate its decision, or to reconsider its decision, or to entertain an appeal from a decision of another decision maker.